 There are some key differences between SLI and Crossfire in their application and specific requirements.

 One of the restrictions of the SLI is that any configuration must have the same GPU to work.
 Although the particular brand of the card is not relevant, the GPU specification must be identical.
-For example, a GeForce GTX 1080 can only be paired with another GTX 1080.

 Whereas, Crossfire offers more flexibility as it allows different GPUs to work together so long as they belong to the same architecture.